-Typically our customer agreements contain general terms and conditions applicable to purchases of our access systems and software.
+Typically, our customer agreements contain general terms and conditions applicable to purchases of our access systems and cloud software.
 By entering into a customer agreement with us, a customer does not become obligated to order or purchase any fixed or minimum quantities of our access systems and software.
 Our customers generally order access systems and software from us by submitting purchase orders that describe, among other things, the type and quantities of our access systems and software that they desire to order, delivery and installation terms and other terms.
 Customers who have been awarded RUS loans or grants are required to contract under form contracts approved by RUS.

 Our direct customer engagement model extends to service and support.
-Our service and support organization works closely with our customers to ensure the successful installation and ongoing support and consulting services for our Unified Access portfolio.
+Our service and support organization works closely with our customers to ensure the successful installation and ongoing support and consulting services for the Calix portfolio.
 Our service and support organization provides technical product support and consults with our customers to address their needs.
+More recently, we have ramped our services organization to offer our customers professional services associated with turnkey network upgrade projects that generally involve our services to design and implement network improvements over multiple sites using Calix equipment.
+We anticipate the market and customer demand for such services to increase as customers increasingly look to supply partners, such as Calix, to support such projects.
 We offer our customers a range of support offerings, including program management, training, installation, post-sales technical support, and marketing and network planning consulting services.
 As a part of our pre-sales effort, our engineers design the implementation of our products in our customers' access networks to meet our customers' performance and interoperability requirements.

 Although some of our reseller arrangements allow resellers to provide support, training, installation, and post-sales technical support, these resellers still rely heavily on us to provide support to the customer.

-Our U.S- and China-based technical support organization offers support 24 hours a day, seven days a week.
+Our U.S.- and China-based technical support organization offers support 24 hours a day, seven days a week.
 With an active Calix Advantage agreement, customers receive a license to CMS, access to telephone support and online technical information, software product upgrades and maintenance releases, advance return materials authorization and on-site support, if necessary.
 Calix Advantage agreements are renewable on an annual basis.
 Most of our customers renew their Calix Advantage agreements.
 In addition, we offer extended warranty periods for our products in one- to five-year durations, which include the right to warranty coverage beyond the standard warranty period.
 The purchase of such extended warranties is initially recorded as deferred revenue.
-At the end of 2015, we had \$22.7 million of deferred revenue associated with such extended warranties.
+At the end of 2016, we had \$23.6 million of deferred revenue associated with such extended warranties.
 For customers not under a Calix Advantage agreement or who have not purchased extended warranty services, product support and warranty services are provided for a fee on a per-incident basis.
 Outside North America, we typically cooperate with channel partners to provide local service and support to our end customers in those locations.